fershad/flowty-docs/content/pages/settings/optimise.md

 Webflow allows designers to use Google Fonts or upload their own custom fonts.
 Flowty downloads these font files and hosts them on the same origin as the site itself.

 ::: callout
-*Currently Flowty only has options to download Google Fonts, and Webflow custom fonts.
+*Flowty only has options to download Google Fonts, and Webflow custom fonts.*
 :::

 ## Video optimisations